bef/qmon/README.md

 	#template X %COLOR% %ANIMAL1% %ANIMAL2%
 	the quick %COLOR% %ANIMAL1% jumps over the lazy %ANIMAL2%
 	#end template
-	#use X brow fox dog
+	#use X brown fox dog

 This would result in

-	the quick brow fox jumps over the lazy dog
+	the quick brown fox jumps over the lazy dog

 Template arguments can be any word with or without special characters, e.g. %COLOR%, $color, C, but the %%-syntax avoids accidental substitutions.